GangCaoLab/CoolBox/docs/source/installation.md

 ### CLI

-Their are another more convenient way to use CoolBox for command line user.
+Command line users can use CoolBox in a more convenient way.
 They can directly draw genomic track plot or compose browser by simple command line:

 ![fig_CLI](../images/fig_CLI.png)

 ### For Windows Users

-CoolBox not support run on Windows natively for now.
+Currently, CoolBox cannot be run natively on Windows.
 But you can use the WSL(Windows Subsystem for Linux) to run it.
 See [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-Or, you can choice to use docker on Windows.
+Or, you can choose to use docker on Windows.

 ### Docker